aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/openaicompatiblewebclient/_index.md

 ```

-Creates an instance of the OpenAI-compatible web client that uses an externally managed  HttpClient .
-The provided  HttpClient  is not disposed by this instance and remains owned by the caller.
+Creates an instance of the OpenAI-compatible web client that uses an externally managed  HttpURLConnection .
+The provided  HttpURLConnection  is not disposed by this instance and remains owned by the caller.

 **Parameters:**
 | Parameter | Type | Description |